jarig/suton/README.md

 ### Prudent Election Settings

-Participation in election is alike with a game, sometimes you can win or loose, depending on your competitors and situation on among current participants.
+Participation in election is like a game, sometimes you can win or loose, outcome depends from your competitors and your actions.
-If a stake you make is too low and you are not getting into minimal number of validators (so TOP N validators made higher stake than you, where N is max allowed number of validators), then you are kicked out and TONs you payed for election requests are gone.
+If a stake you make is too low, then you are not getting into minimal number of validators (so TOP N validators made higher stake than you, where N is max allowed number of validators), then you are kicked out and TONs you payed for election requests are gone.
-So, it's important to play this game right and to make it easier SuTON provides extra settings - `PrudentSettings` that will help you to win this game.
+So, it's important to play this game right.
+To make it easier SuTON provides extra settings - `PrudentSettings` that will help you to win this game.

 Example with the DePool mode:
 ```python